monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 - [Standards and Guidelines](#standards-and-guidelines)
 - [Questions](#questions)

-## Getting Started

-When contributing to Monkeytype, it's good to know our best practices, tips, and tricks.
-First, Monkeytype is written in ~~JavaScript~~ TypeScript, CSS, and HTML (in order of language usage within the project); thus, we assume you are comfortable in these languages or have basic knowledge of them.
-Our backend is in NodeJS and we use MongoDB to store our user data.
-Firebase is used for authentication.
-Furthermore, we use Prettier to format our code.

 ## Prerequisites

-While most contributions don't require that you install dependencies, there are a few tools you will need to be able to run the project (this is useful and almost always necessary for tasks like creating features and fixing bugs; running the project is also useful if you are contributing a theme and want to view it on the site before you contribute it).
+This contribution guide is for cases in which you need to test the functionality of your changes, or if you need to take screenshots of your changes.
 You will need a computer with a stable internet connection, a text editor, Git, Firebase, and NodeJS with version 16.13.2.
+There are some additional requirements depending on what you're looking to contribute, such as Mongo and Docker for the backend.
+Read the below sections to understand how to setup each of these tools.

 #### Git